aubguillemette/discord2slack/README.md

 5. Go here (but replace "YOUR_CLIENT_ID" in the URL) [https://discordapp.com/oauth2/authorize?client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=3072](https://discordapp.com/oauth2/authorize?client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=3072)
 6. Choose the server you want to give your bot access to and click OK (or wtv the submit button is named)
 7. Go on Discord and configure your channel to give msg read and msg write permissions to your bot.
-8. Copy your Channel ID and paste it in the conf. section of the source code.
+8. Copy your Channel ID or your Channel Name and paste it in the conf. section of the source code.

 #### How to configure a Slack bot
 1. Go to https://my.slack.com/services/new/bot